 Of course, enterprises that are born in the cloud will be able to accelerate their journey to SASE, as they don’t have the legacy solutions to replace.

 All SASE migration strategies, however, should consistently be refreshed as the SASE market matures.
 Using a single vendor for network security as a service and consolidating technology stacks can reduce cost and complexity.

 SASE has the potential to be a game changer when it comes to security and infrastructure management.
 The trick is to get it right from the start.

-To find out more about SASE and how you can ensure a successful journey, strengthening security, reducing complexity and costs, and improving global scale and operational efficiency, download the Orange Business Services/Palo Alto Journey to SASE whitepaper, the Orange Business Services/Cisco SASE eBook and information on the integration of Fortinet’s Security-driven Networking technologies into the Orange telco cloud infrastructure.
+To find out more about SASE and how you can ensure a successful journey, strengthening security, reducing complexity and costs, and improving global scale and operational efficiency, download the Orange Business/Palo Alto Journey to SASE whitepaper, the Orange Business/Cisco SASE eBook and information on the integration of Fortinet’s Security-driven Networking technologies into the Orange telco cloud infrastructure.